Steficalde/CorniglianoChatAI/README.md

 ---
 ### Training

-This a crucial part of the code, because is fundamental.
-We have to save data dividing in inputs and outputs.
+This is a crucial part of the code, because it is responsible for output. we have to save the data by separating the data into input and output.

 We have to store into an array named words every word in answers of intents.(row 25-45) After we can prepare the training array, containing train_x(input) and train_y(output).